rikymarche-ctrl/anilist-calendar-extension/README.md

 1. Navigate to [Anilist](https://anilist.co) and log in to your account
 2. The extension will automatically replace the "Airing" section on your home page with the weekly calendar
 3. Click the settings icon in the calendar header to customize your view:
     - Change the first day of the week
     - Toggle compact mode for a more condensed view
     - Enable grid mode to see anime covers in a gallery layout
     - Choose to hide empty days
+    - Select your timezone to adjust airing times appropriately
 4. Click on any anime in the calendar to go to its page

+### Timezone Feature

+The timezone feature allows you to see anime airing times adjusted to your preferred timezone:

+- **Default**: Japan Standard Time (JST/UTC+9) where most anime airs originally
+- **Auto-detect**: Automatically uses your browser's local timezone
+- **Multiple Options**: Choose from popular timezones in the anime community
+- **Day Adjustment**: Automatically updates the day of the week when crossing date boundaries due to timezone differences
+- **Visual Indicators**: Timezone information is displayed in the calendar header

+This feature is especially useful for international viewers who want to know exactly when a new episode will be available in their local time, rather than having to manually convert from Japan time.

 ## Privacy